joyfulcraftsmen/JC.Tools/why-use-jc-unit.md

 But these are definitelly not the only use cases.
 Generally, any applications that intensively work with data will benefit from data testing with JC.Unit.

+## Who Uses JC.Unit

+We already successsfully use JC.Unit at these companies:

+<span class="todo">Can we put logo's here?
+Skoda, QIC, UNIQA, ...?</span>

 ## What Data Sources Are Supported?
 JC.Unit provides out of the box connectors to major data sources.
 Relational databases, MS Excel, analytical models, such as